offbynull/watchdog/README.md

 <p align="center"><img src ="logo.png" alt="Watchdog logo" /></p>

-Inspired by [watchdog timers](https://en.wikipedia.org/wiki/Watchdog_timer) in embedded systems, the Watchdog project is a Java toolkit for helping guard your code against runaway loops and stalled I/O. Why use Watchdog?
-When used correctly, it adds a layer of resiliency to your application that protects against software bugs and bad inputs.
+Inspired by [watchdog timers](https://en.wikipedia.org/wiki/Watchdog_timer) in embedded systems, the Watchdog project is a Java toolkit for helping guard your code against runaway loops and stalled I/O. When used correctly, it adds a layer of resiliency to your application that helps keep it up and running in the face of unexpected/malicious inputs and software bugs.

 ## Table of Contents